 Expecting a response the same day

 We all want answers quickly, however, to expect responses the same day becomes habit forming and can be really stressful for the receivers.
-It can also lead to you not receiving a well thought through response if someone has to reply before they have had sufficient reflection time.
+It can also lead to your not receiving a well thought through response if someone has to reply before they have had sufficient reflection time.
 If you really need an instant answer, try picking up the phone and holding a conversation – or if it’s feasible, take a walk and hold a face to face conversation instead.

 Clarity of Title

 Make sure the subject of the email is clear in the subject box – and identify if the email requires action.
 This can help the receiver prioritise their mail.
 In addition, in some instances emails can become a really long chain and the content can bear little relationship to the subject title by the end.
-Consider ending the chain and starting afresh, or refresh the subject box.
+Consider ending the chain and starting a fresh, or refresh the subject box.

 If you reply to an email that has a long chain of responses, or forward such an email – check down through the chain to avoid inadvertently sending an email you might regret.